tonethar/IGME-330-Spring-2022/projects/p1-checkpoint-2.md

     E. (0-2) Bulma is utilized for navigation, text, and buttons etc throughout all 4 pages of the site

-    F. (0-2) There is "mobile friendly" navigation with functioning hamburger menu (**hamburger.js**) on all pages
+    F. (0-1) There is "mobile friendly" navigation with functioning hamburger menu (**hamburger.js**) on all pages

-    G. (0-2) The app now utilizes 3 distinct web components (the "card" conponent from the App page, and the 2 web componenrts from checkpoint #1)
+    G. (0-1) The app now utilizes 3 distinct web components (the "card" conponent from the App page, and the 2 web componenrts from checkpoint #1)

     H. (0-2) App page UI state and app favorites are preserved in `localStorage` inside a single object literal.
-The `localStorage` key (there is only one) is uniquely named as requried below
+The `localStorage` key (there is only one) is uniquely named as required below

     I. (0-2) Follows 330 [Code Standards](./code-style.md)